kubeslice/netops/README.md

    ```

-### Deploy on a Cluster
+### Deploy Netops on a Cluster

-Update a chart values file called `yourvaluesfile.yaml` that you have previously created.
+Update the chart values file called `yourvaluesfile.yaml` that you have previously created.
-Refer to the [values.yaml](https://github.com/kubeslice/charts/blob/master/charts/kubeslice-worker/values.yaml) to create `yourvaluesfiel.yaml` and update the netop image subsection to use the local image.
+Refer to the [values.yaml](https://github.com/kubeslice/charts/blob/master/charts/kubeslice-worker/values.yaml) to create `yourvaluesfiel.yaml` and update the Netops image subsection to use the local image.

 From the sample: